posix4e/russ5/README.md

 - Ruby 3.2 or later (for Fastlane)
 - Apple Developer Account

+### CI/CD Pipeline Overview

+The GitHub Actions workflow is configured to provide a complete CI/CD pipeline for the Safari extension:

+1. **Build & Test**: Builds the Safari extension and runs UI tests
+2. **TestFlight Deployment**: Deploys the app to TestFlight for beta testing
+3. **App Store Deployment**: Deploys the app to the App Store for release

+The pipeline is triggered by:
+- Push to main branch
+- Pull requests to main branch
+- Tags starting with 'v' (e.g., v1.0.0)
+- Manual workflow dispatch

 ### GitHub Actions Setup

-The GitHub Actions workflow is configured to build the Safari extension using either Fastlane or xcodebuild.
-To make it work with code signing, you need to add the following secrets to your GitHub repository:
+To make the CI/CD pipeline work with code signing and deployment, you need to add the following secrets to your GitHub repository:

 #### Required Secrets

 - `TEAM_ID`: Your Apple Developer Team ID
 - `FASTLANE_APPLE_ID`: Your Apple ID email
 - `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`: App-specific password for your Apple ID
-- `PROVISIONING_PROFILE_SPECIFIER`: Name of the provisioning profile for the main app
+- `SSH_KEY`: Base64-encoded SSH private key for accessing the match repository
+- `MATCH_GIT_URL`: URL of your match repository
-- `EXTENSION_PROVISIONING_PROFILE_SPECIFIER`: Name of the provisioning profile for the extension
+- `MATCH_PASSWORD`: Password for the match repository

+#### Optional Secrets (for App Store Connect API)

+- `APP_STORE_CONNECT_API_KEY_ID`: Your App Store Connect API Key ID
+- `APP_STORE_CONNECT_API_KEY_ISSUER_ID`: Your App Store Connect API Key Issuer ID
+- `APP_STORE_CONNECT_API_KEY_CONTENT`: Your App Store Connect API Key content

 #### Optional Secrets (for manual signing)